Care home providers in England issue guidance allowing visitors with sighted guides

 From 8 March, care home residents will be allowed one regular visitor - provided they are tested for COVID-19 and wear personal protective equipment (PPE).
 New CPA guidance clarifies that care homes can allow a blind or partially sighted visitor to “bring a sighted guide with them” or the care home can provide “a member of staff to act as a sighted guide”.
 It explains this is “a reasonable adjustment to make if the care home assesses that it is safe to do so”.

-RNIB understands the need to reduce the risk of COVID-19 infection, especially at care homes.
-But we pointed to guidance by the Department of Health and Social Care (DHSC) and RNIB’s own guidance, which explain how a person can receive sighted guiding while minimising risk of coronavirus infection.
+RNIB understands the need to reduce the risk of COVID-19 infection, especially in care homes.
+But we pointed to guidance by the Department of Health and Social Care (DHSC) and RNIB’s own guidance, which explain how a person can receive sighted guidance while minimising the risk of coronavirus infection.
 Allowing this assistance for blind and partially sighted visitors – and others disabled visitors – means they will no longer be prevented from visiting loved ones due to their disability.

 Steve told us:

 "I fully understand and would always support the need to protect staff and other residents, however, the clarification by the CPA means that I will hopefully now be able to spend a few more precious moments with my much loved mum.
 I am delighted and cannot thank the RNIB enough for its help with this."